Sevichecc/raycast-mastodon-extension/README.md

 # Post to Akkoma

-Write new post and send it to Akkoma
+Write a new post and send it to Akkoma